Juwon-Ogunseye/ChainCoop-TaskTracker/Weekly Project Updates & Task Reviews/Meeting Notes - 2024-08-11.md

 - **Assigned to:** Juwon
 - **Overview:** Contact Yellow Card and Bit Mama to explore setting up business accounts and APIs for automatic conversion of member contributions to USD.
 - **Action Items:**
-  - [ ] Send emails to Yellow Card and Bit Mama for business accounts.
+  - [x] Send emails to Yellow Card and Bit Mama for business accounts. ✅ 2024-08-13
-  - [ ] Inquire about API integration for automatic USD conversion and display of current exchange rates.
+  - [x] Inquire about API integration for automatic USD conversion and display of current exchange rates. ✅ 2024-08-13
   - [ ] Follow up and report progress.

 ---